tlswg/tls13-spec/draft-ietf-tls-tls13.md

 it was used.
 Each entry in the binders list is computed as an HMAC over the portion of the ClientHello (including the handshake header) up to and including the PreSharedKeyExtension.identities field.
-That is, it includes all of the ClientHello but not the binder list itself.
+That is, it includes all of the ClientHello but not the binders list itself.
 The length fields for the message (including the overall length, the length of the extensions block, and the length of the "pre_shared_key" extension) are all set as if binders of the correct